jmwang0117/hugo-academic/content/publication/BeidouSystem/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- "<b style="color:#E08040">Junming Wang,</b> Jiuyuan Huo, Lin Mu, Hamzah Murad Mohammed Al-Neshmi, Tao Ju"
+- "Junming Wang, Jiuyuan Huo, Lin Mu, Hamzah Murad Mohammed Al-Neshmi, Tao Ju"
 #- Robert Ford

 # Author notes (optional)